What is Heart Beating Fast?

 As mentioned previously, tachycardia is defined as an abnormally rapid heart rate.
 This issue meddles with the rhythm of the heart through its own electrical impulse.

 In order to understand ventricular tachycardia properly, we must first look at the location it takes place inside the heart.
 Within the heart there are chambers called ventricles which are responsible for pumping blood in and out of the heart and on to the rest of the body.
 Ventricular tachycardia occurs within these ventricles.
-Because of the increased heartbeat, the ventricles do not have time to fill up completely with blood before the heart contracts; meaning that the blood then does not get pumped through the body correctly.
+Because of the increased heart rate, the ventricles do not have time to fill up completely with blood before the heart contracts; meaning that the blood then does not get pumped through the body correctly.

 Some symptoms that can occur with ventricular tachycardia are: